lisajlau/Udacity-RoboND-FollowMe-Project/writeup.md

 2. Trying out more different combinations of encoding/decoding layer.
 I have tried by increasing one layer, but this seems to increase my training time significantly (AWS is not cooperating sometimes), sometimes by 10 times.
 3. It may also be good to explore other techniques explained in the lecture such as dropout and pooling.
 4. It would be good to be able to try out much bigger epochs, i.e. 50 - 100 and see whether overall the data becomes overfitted or there might be a sweet spot.
 However the training time is too long for this cases.
-5. Fix up the simulator to be able to run the follow me project with the model trained.
+5. For the same hyperparameters, running it multiple times can result in different final score.
+This might be due to the sample evaluation data that has a bias, or the training data that were chosen somehow tallies well with the sample evaluation data.
+It would be good to explore this corelation between sample evaluation data and training data

 ## Scenarios